WGBH/AAPB2/app/views/special_collections/firing-line.md

 ## Background

-In 2018, The Hoover Institution Library and Archives at Stanford University added 1,505 records of digitized audiovisual recordings and transcripts to the American Archive of Public Broadcasting’s (AAPB) Online Reading Room via external links.
+In 2018, The Hoover Institution Library and Archives at Stanford University added 1,505 records of digitized audiovisual recordings and transcripts to the American Archive of Public Broadcasting's (AAPB) Online Reading Room via external links.
 Prior to the production of *Firing Line*, William F. Buckley Jr. founded the *National Review*, a magazine of conservative opinion in 1955.
 To preserve the *Firing Line* materials, the *National Review* agreed to donate all the tapes, photographs, transcripts, correspondence and copyright for the Firing Line materials to the Hoover Institution in 1980.

 ## Featured